roysoumya/datanalytics101-resources/templates/README.md

 ## Description

-COntains templates of emails and research documents (not papers)
+Contain templates of emails and research documents (not papers)